 What is a routing number and why is it important?

-The first four digits on the routing number Identify the Federal Reserve routing symbol, the next four are the number used by the American Bankers Association (ABA) to identify your specific bank, and the last digit is the check digit.
+The first four digits on the routing number identify the Federal Reserve routing symbol; the following four are the number used by the ABA to identify your specific bank.
+The last digit is the check digit.

 When do I need my routing number?